 Ana María Rodríguez-Vivaldi

-Associate Professor of Spanish and Graduate Studies Advisor.
+Associate Professor of Spanish and Associate Dean of Student Affairs and Global Education.
 (Ph.D.
 University of Massachusetts, 1989) Her research interests include Contemporary Latin American Literature, Film and Culture; and Spanish Film and Culture.
 She has published and lectured internationally on film and literature, theater, and hybrid genre topics.